Features of animated films for adults

-The animated films for adults They are distinguished by addressing complex and mature themes that go beyond traditional children's entertainment.
-These works explore philosophical, social, and existential questions with great depth.
+The animated movies for adults they are distinguished by addressing complex and mature themes that go beyond traditional children's entertainment.
+These works explore philosophical, social and existential questions in great depth.

 Deep and mature themes